phonowiz/vulkan-demos/README.md

 ## Voxel Cone Tracing Example
-Here are screenshots of my deferred renderings, these will be used for voxel cone tracing.
+Here are screenshots of my deferred renderings, these are used for voxel cone tracing, my most complex graph I've built so far, with over 15 nodes.
+Some of these are are debug nodes and therefore not active.

 #### Albedo
 <img src="https://github.com/phonowiz/vulkan-gui-test/blob/master/vulkan-demos/screenshots/albedo.png">